 The disciplinary disclosure was the result of an SEC fraud case brought against another investment manager, F-Squared Investments, Inc., in December 2014.
 F-Squared admitted to making false claims about its AlphaSector Index strategy and its performance.
 Congress Wealth Management invested some of its client assets in this strategy from May 2009 to Oct.
 2013 and repeated F-Squared’s claims about investment performance in its marketing materials.
 In December 2013, Congress Wealth Management began to question the accuracy of F-Squared’s claims and terminated the relationship.

 Still, the SEC believed that Congress Wealth Management was negligent by publishing this inaccurate information in its materials.
 Congress Wealth Management did not admit to any wrongdoing but agreed to pay a $100,000 fine to settle the matter.

 For more information, visit the firm’s IAPD page.

 Congress Asset Management has offices in the following cities:

 - Costa Mesa, California

 - Columbia, Maryland

 Congress Wealth Management onboarding process

-If you can meet the $500,000 investment minimum and want a customized, sophisticated portfolio, Congress Wealth Management could be a good fit.
-The firm’s highly-credentialed team goes beyond using the standard asset classes of stocks and bonds and instead uses more sophisticated products in an attempt to increase returns.
+If you can meet the $1 million investment minimum and want a customized, sophisticated portfolio, Congress Wealth Management could be a good fit.
+The firm’s highly credentialed team goes beyond the standard asset classes of stocks and bonds and instead uses more sophisticated products in an attempt to increase returns.
 Since Congress Wealth Management partners with outside investment managers, this also provides more options for designing portfolios.